RohanNero/price-math/README.md

 ## Tests

-There are foundry and hardhat unit tests, as well as some foundry fuzzing tests.
+There are foundry and hardhat unit tests, as well as some foundry fuzz tests.

 Foundry: